linode/manager/TESTING.md

      yarn axe

 The test results will be saved as a JSON file with Critical accessibility violations appearing at the top of the list.

-### Commands
-To run tests:

-    yarn test
-    yarn test:watch

-To test a specific file or files found in a  folder:

-    yarn test MyFile.spec.js
-    yarn test src/some-folder

-## Testing React Components

-React Components are testable using [storybook](https://github.com/storybooks/storybook).
-To access the manager storybook:

-    yarn storybook

-Or, using Docker:

-    docker build -f Dockerfile . -t 'storybook' docker run -it --rm -p 6006:6006 -v $(pwd)/src:/src/src storybook storybook

-    ## If you have installed yarn,
-    ## you can call the following convenience script:

-    yarn docker:storybook